The Dirties: Release

-The Dirties was released by the Kevin Smith Movie Club and has been screened at the TIFF Bell Lightbox theater in Toronto.
+The Dirties held it's world premiere on January 19, 2013 at Slamdance Film Festival.
+In May, it was acquired by Phase 4 Films for it's theatrical release, and Kevin Smith Movie Club for VOD.
+It opened on October 4, 2013 at the TIFF Bell Lightbox theater in Toronto, with limited screenings in New York and Los Angeles alongside a simultaneous digital release.

-The film has been released on a limited basis in a DVD/Blu-ray triple disk edition.
+In 2025, the film received a special edition Blu-ray from Umbrella Entertainment, including new special features, art cards, and a replica shirt.

 Reception

 The film received an 81% "fresh" rating on Rotten Tomatoes based on 36 reviews.
 The website's consensus reads, "The Dirties uses likable characters and a surprisingly twisted story to deconstruct the power of violent revenge -- and the audience's expectations when viewing it."
 On Metacritic, based on reviews from 14 critics, the film has a 65/100 rating, indicating "generally favorable reviews".

 The Toronto Star called The Dirties "a fresh, compelling take on bullying," rating it three stars out of four.
 The Globe and Mail called it "a bravura debut for an up-and-coming Canadian filmmaker," also rating it three stars out of four.

+The film also received positive reviews from The Huffington Post and Twitch Film.

 Accolades

+It has received praise from critics as well as numerous awards, including the Grand Jury Prize for Best Narrative at the 2013 Slamdance Film Festival.
 The film was a finalist for Best Canadian Film at the Toronto Film Critics Association Awards 2013, alongside Gabrielle and the eventual winner, Watermark.